dgroomes/jdk-playground/jlink-modular/README.md

      18:32:47.398 [main] INFO dgroomes.App - Found 1256 classes in the Java standard library on the classpath in PT0.190922S 18:32:47.399 [main] INFO dgroomes.App - For example, found 'class java.io.BufferedInputStream' and 'class java.io.BufferedOutputStream'
      ```
-     Notice how there are hundreds fewer classes than before!
+   * Notice how there are hundreds fewer classes than before!
+We are following the principle of least privilege even more
+     closely now and the program runs faster and with less memory. `jlink` was able to confidently identify unneeded
+     modules and exclude them from the custom JRE image.

 ## Reference